intentframe/intentframe/README.md

 <details>
 <summary><strong>"What does this cost to run?"</strong></summary>

-The AI calls themselves are short — a proposed action and a policy snippet, not your whole conversation.
+The AI calls themselves are focused — a proposed action and a policy snippet, not your whole conversation.
+Two small-model calls (Analysis Engine + AI Guardian) run for consequential actions, adding roughly 8–15 seconds at current API response times.
+Fast-path actions — reads, known-safe commands, obvious blocks — add nothing.

+For an autonomous agent working in the background, 10 seconds of safety review before a write or destructive action is the same tradeoff as a careful human pausing before deleting something.

 In local testing, an average day with Jarvis costs cents, not dollars.
 A heavy day with lots of new actions can hit a few dollars.
 There is no IntentFrame subscription.
 You pay only for the underlying API.

 </details>